Mykyta-G/Focus-Wave/README.md

 4. **Launch** FocusWave from Applications
 5. **Enjoy** your ambient rain sounds!

-> **✅ Sound functionality is now fully working!** The app includes the `rain.mp3` file and will play ambient rain sounds when you click the play button.
+> **Sound functionality is now fully working!** The app includes the `rain.mp3` file and will play ambient rain sounds when you click the play button.

-## ✨ Features
+## Features

 - **Ambient Sound Library**: Rain sounds with more coming soon
 - **Beautiful Wavy Animation**: Smooth, responsive wave line that adapts to your audio state